 For frames transmitted by the OCT, the OCT is required to populate the timestamp in the header of the outgoing frame.
-This is in addition to populating the timestamp in the header of the outgoing frame.
 For frames received by the OCT, the OCT is required to populate both time-of-transmit timestamps from the received frame as well as time-of-receipt timestamps measured locally.
 The OCT is required to provide up to an integer number of frames (TS_RECORD_FRAMES) per second to the host via the OCT-Host ethernet interface.
 The OCT is required to transmit MGMT frames at frequency of no less than 1 Hz.
-The timestamps required in the MGMT frame shall be the most recent proceeding MGMT frame transmission.
+The timestamps required in the MGMT frame in legacy TWTT shall be the most recent preceding MGMT frame transmission.

-Requirement OCT-072: The OCT shall insert a timestamp in the header of every modem frame (TX_TS field, TOD_SECONDS) to support two-way time transfer (TWTT) between SV's via OISL, and SV OCT and GEP with OGT.
+Requirement OCT-066: The OCT shall insert a timestamp in the header of every modem frame (TX_TS field, TOD_SECONDS) to support two-way time transfer (TWTT) between SV's via OISL, and SV OCT and GEP with OGT.

 - The transmit timestamp refers to the time, expressed in the host's clock, at which the start of the frame exits the transmit aperture.
-The start of the frame is defined as the beginning of the first symbol period of the frame. - The implementation shall compensate timestamp (as required) for systematic time delays due to propagation paths outside the over-the-air connection between a pair of terminals. - The TS-applies header bit indicates if the timestamp applies to the current frame (0) or preceding frames (1-7).
+The start of the frame is defined as the beginning of the first symbol period of the frame. - The implementation shall compensate timestamps (as required) for systematic time delays due to propagation paths outside the over-the-air connection between a pair of terminals. - The TS-applies header bit indicates if the timestamp applies to the current frame (0) or preceding frames (1-7).

-Requirement OCT-073: The OCT shall collect the transmit timestamp from the header of transmitted modem frames and provide these to the host for (e)TWTT/PNT processing.
+Requirement OCT-067: The OCT shall collect the transmit timestamp from the header of transmitted modern frames and provide these to the host for TWTT/PNT processing.

-Requirement OCT-074: The OCT shall collect the transmit timestamp from the header of received modem frames and provide these to the host for (e)TWTT/PNT processing.
+Requirement OCT-068: The OCT shall collect the transmit timestamp from the header of received modem frames and provide these to the host for TWTT/PNT processing.

-Requirement OCT-075: The OCT shall collect the ingress time of received modem frames and provide these to the host for (e)TWTT/PNT processing.
+Requirement OCT-069: The OCT shall collect the ingress time of received modem frames and provide these to the host for TWTT/PNT processing.
 The received timestamp refers to the time, expressed in the host's clock, at which the start of the frame enters the receive aperture.
 The start of the frame is defined as the beginning of the first symbol period of the frame.

-Note on Requirement OCT-075: The means for calibrating path delays and compensating timestamp biases is implementation dependent.
+Note on Requirement OCT-069: The means for calibrating path delays and compensating timestamp biases is implementation dependent.

-Requirement OCT-076: The OCT shall provide the valid (e)TWTT timestamps from the MGMT frame to the host for (e)TWTT/PNT processing from each MGMT frame received and matched to the corresponding frame specified by TS-applies.
-Valid eTWTT are determined by the NUM_SEGMENTS parameter.
+Requirement OCT-070: The OCT shall provide the valid TWTT data from the MGMT frame to the host for TWTT/PNT processing from each MGMT frame received.

-Note on Requirement OCT-076: Valid legacy TWTT timestamps are determined from FIELD_VALID_STRUCTURE of the MGMT payload, shown in Table 4-1.
+Note on Requirement OCT-070: Valid legacy TWTT timestamps are determined from FIELD_VALID_STRUCTURE of the MGMT payload, shown in Table 3-15.
 Timestamps with their valid flags set to false are not required to be provided to the host.
+Valid eTWTT segments are determined by the NUM SEGMENTS parameter.

-Requirement OCT-077: The OCT shall provide the collected timestamp information via the network interface.
+Requirement OCT-071: The OCT shall provide the collected timestamp information via the network interface.

-Note on Requirement OCT--077: The format of the timestamp report is implementation specific.
+Note on Requirement OCT-071: The format of the timestamp report is implementation specific.

-Requirement OCT-078: The OCT shall collect timestamp information at a rate of TS_RECORD_FRAMES per second.
+Requirement OCT-072: The OCT shall collect timestamp information at a rate of TS_RECORD_FRAMES per second.
 The OCT shall be capable of a TS_RECORD_FRAMES of no less than one per second.

-Note on Requirement OCT--078: Timestamps of IDLE frames other than those required to be recorded and reported may be dropped.
+Note on Requirement OCT-072: Timestamps of IDLE frames other than those required to be recorded and reported may be dropped.

-Requirement OCT-079: The reports shall be at a frequency TS_REPORT_FREQUENCY in Hz.
+Requirement OCT-073: The reports shall be at a frequency TS_REPORT_FREQUENCY in Hz.
 The OCT shall be capable of a TS_REPORT_FREQUENCY of no less than 1 Hz.

-Requirement OCT-080: Timestamps shall be accurate to within 3 ns of the host's clock.
+Requirement OCT-074: Timestamps shall be accurate to within 3 ns of the host's clock.